The majority of people use the internet every day to conduct searches for some information.

 4. Does Not Lead To Great Results

 Orphan pages indexed by search engines may not do well or grow traffic due to the absence of relevant links.
 Both internal and external links are essential in building authority, quality and relevance.
-These also help search engines rank the page and the website towards the top.
+These also help search engines rank the page and ensure it will rank well in search results and the website towards the top.

-It is best to change an orphan page and add it to the site structure, which should help improve your SEO performance.
-Also, if the orphan page is a landing page or a campaign page, then improved navigation through links will help them perform well.
+Changing an orphan page and adding it to the site structure is best, which should help improve your SEO performance.
+Also, if the orphan page is a landing page or a campaign page, improved navigation through links will help them perform well.

 Can Orphan Pages Be Fixed?

 You can fix orphan pages, and if you want to improve your website’s performance, you should fix them.
-But before dealing with them, identify why this happened to the active pages.
+But before dealing with them, identify why this happened, such as a site migration to the active pages.

 Was it a problem on your content team’s end where they forgot about updating the page?
 Or was it that the other pages containing links were suddenly deleted?
 Once you can identify the reason, it will be easier for you to prevent such pages from causing problems in the future.

-Now, we will talk about the ways to fix orphan pages.
+Now, we will talk about the ways to find and fix orphan pages.

 If you have an orphan page that does not add value to the site, you can archive it.
 When you archive low-value orphan pages, they will still be visible but will not be a part of the live page.
 As a result, the information will look like an archived document.

 The other option is to redirect to a new location.
-Here, you will need to find a location similar to the main page.
+Here, you must find a location similar to the main page.
 It could be the folder where the page is located or a new page containing similar information.
 Search engines that reach the page will then be redirected to the information you want to be indexed.

 2. Bringing Back An Orphan Page